bcalc001/CppND-Capstone-Snake-Game-/README.txt

 6- Rotten food.
 If the snake consumes rotten food it forces the snake to reverse direcdtion immediately with increased speed, adding to the challenge of game play.

-7- Player 2 functionality has been added.
+7- Player 2 functionality has been added using threads/concurrency.
 A second snake is available which uses keys awds for directionals.
 Snakes are stored in a snake vector control structure. iterators are used to cycle through the snakes to update etc.

 #Folder structure:   Note: build folder is not included in the repo.
 This is constructed by the user upon installation.